GameFoundry/bsf/Documentation/Manuals/Native/User/rigidbodies.md

 rigidbody->setFlags(RigidbodyFlag::AutoTensors);
 ~~~~~~~~~~~~~

-If you wish to set them manually, you can instead call @ref bs::CRigidbody::setCenterOfMass "CRigidbody::setCenterOfMass()" and @ref bs::CRigidbody::setInertiaTensor "CRigidbody::setInertiaTensor()".
+If you wish to set them manually, you can instead call @ref bs::CRigidbody::setCenterOfMassPosition "CRigidbody::setCenterOfMassPosition()" and @ref bs::CRigidbody::setInertiaTensor "CRigidbody::setInertiaTensor()".

 # Sleep
 For performance reasons, objects that are not moving or are barely moving will be put to sleep.
 This allows the physics system to avoid those objects in its calculations.
 Such objects will be automatically woken up when other objects interact with them, or you move them from code.